PerchunPak/pinger-bot/CONTRIBUTING.md

 from my_project import models
 ```

 Notice that there aren't any relative imports, you can't use it here.
+However, you can use `as`.

 Also, you must specify `__all__` variable in all `__init__.py` files with any code (not one docstring).
 Reason of this
 limitation is that `pycln` and docs can't know exactly, do you want to add imports as alias, or this import is for using